 Five Things to Do Ahead of Moving into Your First Apartment in San Antonio10/13/2017 Five Things to Do Ahead of Moving into Your First Apartment in San Antonio Looking for and moving into your first apartment in San Antonio is an exciting, sometimes crazy, and generally frenzied adventure.
 Making preparations is one of the best things you can to do keep everything from becoming overwhelming.
 If you are moving into your first apartment, here are five things you should think about before you get settled in.
 1) Ask questions before signing any paperwork.
 A lease is a legal, binding agreement between parties.
 Oftentimes, the language can be bewildering and the terms might not be understandable.
 Or, perhaps, you notice something in the contract that disturbs you after you scrutinize it.
 Possibly you see something in the initial walk-through that you would like to know more about.
 Whatever your question is, do not wait to ask it.
-A good landlord would rather have you walk away with the answers and not signing a lease than see you sign it and have problems in the future because you were not clear about something from the start and never asked for clarification.
+A good landlord would rather have you walk away with the answers and not signing a lease than see you sign it and have problems later because you were not clear about something from the start and never asked for clarification.
 Landlordology has a good list of questions to ask your landlord before you sign your lease - 20 Revealing Questions that Every Renter Should Ask (from a Landlord's Perspective).
 2) Do a once-over of the apartment with the landlord, if possible, before moving anything in.
 On the day you plan to move in San Antonio, before you get occupied with the nuttiness of moving in all of your furnishings, see if you can get the landlord to do an inspection of the apartment to inspect for damages or any other pre-existing issues that might have been overlooked when they were preparing it for your arrival.
 This is a good idea for multiple reasons.
 The first is so that you both can understand what is going on without the jumble of furniture and boxes.
 The second reason is that once you move your belongings in, your landlord can say that they have no way to know for sure the problem was there before you arrived.
 If the damage can be blamed on you instead of the previous renter, the cost of repairs will likely come out of your deposit when you get ready to move out.
 Depending on what that cost is and the terms of your lease, you might not get any money returned.
 3) Ask for help.
 Part of being a grown-up is being independent, but part of it is also recognizing when you cannot do something alone and need to ask for assistance.
 When it comes to moving, you will always need help - with moving boxes and setting up furniture on move-in day at the very least.
 If you have family or a friend you trust in the area you are moving to and you cannot do a walk-through before you move in, ask them to do it for you.
 Be sure they are aware of what information to gather beforehand.
 4) CLEAN before unpacking.
 Generally, renters are tasked to make sure an apartment is clean and in good condition before they move out, and most landlords will give the apartment a more thorough cleaning between renters.
-However, every now and then, an apartment sits vacant for some time or things get overlooked.
+However, every now and then, an apartment sits vacant for weeks or months or things get overlooked.
 Also, there is the mayhem that can happen when you move in.
 Cleaning up before you unpack will help you catch what might have been neglected.
 It will also familiarize you with the layout you have and give you a better sense of how you can arrange things than you might have gotten during the walk-through.
 5) Be considerate of nearby residents while moving items in.
 When you are in the middle of moving in, it is easier to look for time-saving ways to get your possessions into your apartment.
 Unfortunately, the most convenient [methods|ways]166] to do so can make it a hassle for your neighbors to come and go as they need to and give them the wrong initial impression of you as their neighbor.
 It is their community you are joining when you move in, after all.
-You will have an easier time becoming a part of the community in San Antonio if you are considerate of them from the onset.
+You will have an easier time becoming a part of the community in San Antonio if you are considerate of them from the beginning.
 If you are ready to find your first apartment in San Antonio, A-1 Freeman can help you from start to finish.
 We can handle every move, no matter the size.
 Click below to get started with your Free Estimate.